Matthew 5:13-16 · Matthew · Updated April 25, 2026

 Summary

 Jesus begins by telling his followers that they are the "salt of the earth" (5:13).
 He warns that if salt loses its flavor, it becomes useless and is discarded.
 He then calls them the "light of the world" (5:14), explaining that a city on a hill cannot be hidden.
-He continues by saying that people do not light a candle only to hide it under a bushel; instead, they place it on a candlestick to illuminate the entire house (5:15).
+He continues by saying that people do not light a candle only to hide it under a bushel; instead, they place it on a candlestick to light the entire house (5:15).
 Each of these statements emphasizes the visible and impactful nature of their presence.

 Chiastic structure